-The Southern California Coastal Ocean Observing System (SCCOOS) provides coverage from Point Conception south to the Mexico border.
-The principal goal of SCCOOS is to provide observations and data products to a diverse stakeholder community of managers and planners, operational decision makers, scientists, and the general public.
+The Southern California Coastal Ocean Observing System (SCCOOS) provides coastal observations for the Southern California Bight.
+The principal goal of SCCOOS is to provide these observations and data products to a diverse stakeholder community of managers and planners, operational decision makers, scientists, and the general public.